 Thomas W. Horton has served as a director of the Company since December 2008.
 Mr. Horton has been Chairman of American Airlines Group Inc. (formed upon the merger of AMR Corporation (AMR) and US Airways Group, Inc.) since December 2013 and Chairman of American Airlines, Inc. (American) since November 2011.
 He was Chairman and Chief Executive Officer of AMR and Chief Executive Officer of American from November 2011 to December 2013, and President of AMR and American from July 2010 to December 2013.
 He served as Executive Vice President and Chief Financial Officer of AMR and American from March 2006 to July 2010.
 He served as Vice Chairman and Chief Financial Officer of AT&T Corporation (AT&T) from January 2002 to February 2006.
 Prior to joining AT&T, Mr. Horton was Senior Vice President and Chief Financial Officer of AMR from January 2000 to 2002 and served in numerous management positions with AMR since 1985.
 In November 2011, AMR and American filed voluntary petitions for reorganization under Federal bankruptcy laws, and emerged from bankruptcy in December 2013.
 Mr. Horton holds a B.B.A. degree in accounting from Baylor University and an M.B.A. degree from Southern Methodist University.

-Paul E. Jacobs has served as Chairman of the Board of Directors since March 2009, as a director of the Company since June 2005 and as our Chief Executive Officer from July 2005 to March 2014.
+Paul E. Jacobs is our Executive Chairman and Chairman of the Board of Directors.
+He has served as our Chairman of the Board of Directors since March 2009 and as a director of the Company since June 2005.
+He has served as our Executive Chairman since March 2014, and served as our Chief Executive Officer from July 2005 to March 2014.
 He served as Group President of Qualcomm Wireless & Internet from July 2001 to June 2005.
 In addition, he served as an executive vice president from February 2000 to June 2005.
-Dr. Jacobs was director of A123 Systems, Inc.from November 2002 to July 2012.
+Dr. Jacobs was director of A123 Systems, Inc. from November 2002 to July 2012.
 Dr. Jacobs holds a B.S. degree in electrical engineering and computer science, an M.S. degree in electrical engineering and a Ph.D. degree in electrical engineering and computer science from the University of California, Berkeley.

 Sherry Lansing has served as a director of the Company since September 2006.
 Ms. Lansing is the Founder and has been the Chair of the Sherry Lansing Foundation, a philanthropic organization focusing on cancer research, health and education, since 2005.
 From 1992 to 2005, she was the Chair of the Motion Picture Group of Paramount Pictures where she oversaw the release of more than 200 films, including Academy Award® winners Forrest Gump, Braveheart and Titanic.
 From 1984 to 1990, she operated her own production company, Lansing Productions, and co-founded Jaffe/Lansing Productions.
 In 1980, she became the film industry's first female to oversee all aspects of a studio's motion picture production when she was appointed President of Production at 20th Century Fox.
 She holds additional trustee, chair and advisory positions with the Friends of Cancer Research, the American Association of Cancer Research, the Carter Center and Stop Cancer, a non-profit philanthropic group she founded in partnership with Dr. Armand Hammer.
 Ms. Lansing is also a regent of the University of California and serves as Chair of the University Health Services Committee.
 Ms. Lansing has been a director of Dole Food Company, Inc. since October 2009 and RealD Inc. since May 2010.
 She earned the 2004 Horatio Alger Humanitarian Award, the 2003 Woodrow Wilson Award for Corporate Citizenship, a 2003 honorary doctorate in fine arts from the American Film Institute, the 1989 Alfred P. Sloan, Jr. Memorial Award and the 1982 Distinguished Community Service Award from Brandeis University.
 She holds a B.S. degree in speech, with minors in English and mathematics, from Northwestern University.

-Mr. Mollenkopf has served as our Chief Executive Officert and President, and as a director, since March 2014.
+Mr. Mollenkopf has served as our Chief Executive Officer since March 2014 and as a director since December 2013.
+He served as Chief Executive Officer-elect and President from December 2013 to March 2014.
 He served as President and Chief Operating Officer from November 2011 to December 2013.
-He served as Executive Vice President and Group President from September 2010 to November 2011, as Executive Vice President and President of QCT from August 2008 to September 2010, as Executive Vice President, QCT Product Management from May 2008 to July 2008, as Senior Vice President, Engineering and Product Management from July 2006 to May 2008 and as Vice President, Engineering from April 2002 to July 2006.
+He served as Executive Vice President and Group President from September 2010 to November 2011, as Executive Vice President and President of QCT from August 2008 to September 2010, as Executive Vice President, QCT Product Management from May 2008 to August 2008, as Senior Vice President, Engineering and Product Management from July 2006 to May 2008 and as Vice President, Engineering from April 2002 to July 2006.
 Mr. Mollenkopf joined Qualcomm in 1994 as an engineer and throughout his tenure at Qualcomm has held several other technical and leadership roles.
 Mr. Mollenkopf holds a B.S. degree in Electrical Engineering from Virginia Tech and an M.S. degree in Electrical Engineering from the University of Michigan.

 Duane A. Nelles has served as a director of the Company since August 1988.
 Mr. Nelles has been in the personal investment business since 1987.
 Prior to that time, he was a partner in the international public accounting firm of Coopers & Lybrand LLP, which he joined in 1968.
 Mr. Nelles served as a director of American Assets Trust, Inc. since February 2011, WFS Financial Inc. from July 1995 to March 2006 and Westcorp Inc. from February 2003 to March 2006.
 He holds a B.A. degree in economics and mathematics from Albion College and an M.B.A. degree from the University of Michigan.